Snaze878/RBR-Bot/README.md

 Run the following commands in a terminal:

 pip install discord.py requests beautifulsoup4

 pip install python-dotenv

 pip install selenium

 ------

 3. Create a Discord Bot:

-Go to Discord Developer Applications
+Go to Discord Developer Applications Website: https://discord.com/developers/applications

 Click New Application, name your bot, and build it.